- (07) 3342 4284

 At Physiotec we use a systematic assessment procedure, informed by scientific evidence.
 This means we look closely not only at your current problems but also at underlying or contributing issues.
 These may include factors such as:

 - unresolved restrictions or weaknesses from previous injuries

 - work tasks and set up

 - sporting equipment/set up

 From this detailed assessment, we can develop a tailored management plan for you.
 So often patients who have failed previous rehabilitation have been provided a generic ‘one size fits all’ program.
 Furthermore, many programs fail to consider the complexities of muscle function.
 Often strength alone is considered.
 Although important, there are many other factors that will not be addressed with a general strength-only approach.

 FastTrack Rehab Hip & Groin Program

 Just ring the clinic on 3342 4284 or email email@example.com and make an appointment with one of our staff.
 Dr Alison Grimaldi is also available for assessments on a consultancy basis for those who are concerned that their doctors have been unable to provide a clear diagnosis or you have been through many failed treatments before and would prefer to have an assessment with Alison before moving forward with treatment.
 As Alison’s time is limited in the clinic due to other teaching and research commitments, Alison will usually not be providing your regular ongoing care.
-After her assessment, she will be able to either refer you into the fast Track Rehab program, at which point you will progress immediately to the second ‘Outcomes Assessment’ or to one of our highly skilled team for further individual treatment.
-Alison will be closely involved with monitoring patients progress in the Fast Track Rehab programs and will be available for intermittent reviews as required.
+After her assessment, she will be able to refer you to one of our highly skilled team for further individual treatment.
+Alison will be closely involved with monitoring patient's progress in the Fast Track Rehab programs and will be available for intermittent reviews as required.
 Alison also has regular meetings with each staff member for patient progress reports and individual and group mentoring to keep all staff up to date.